saayakh/saayakh.github.io/bookshelf.md

-#### This sections contains books, links, or resources that I have found helpful.
+This sections contains books that I am currently reading or have read, and have found helpful.
 This is partly for my own "bookkeeping".

+---

 ## Currently Reading